burtonwilliamt/bababooey/README.md

 - [ ] soundboard channel (perminant buttons)

 - [ ] add new sound effects
+  - [ ] find a way of selecting emoji
   - [ ] prevent duplicate names (now that we search using that)
   - [ ] prevent -1 for start/end, prevent None for start
-- [ ] find a way of selectin emoji
   - [ ] show errors in the message when invalid input is provided
+- [ ] actually save edits to sound effects

 - [ ] logging for commands

-- [ ] actually save edits to sound effects
+- [ ] import the sound effect history from old logs

 - [ ] auto-disconnect
+- [ ] productionize

 - [ ] sound effect pallets